VRConservation/geosp/chapters/03_gee.md

 ## DIY

 This scenario applies even if you have a GIS guy down the hall with the defunct plotter!
 Many of you are too small and can't afford to pay someone or a consultant to conduct your geospatial analysis.
 How do you DIY it?
 Free and open source software (FOSS), or FOSS4G when it refers to free and open source geospatial, is readily available, and, much better than a costly yearly subscription fee, it is free.
+Technically Google Earth Engine isn't free or open source, but using it as an individual is free.
+It's extensive library and ability to run computations in the cloud make it an exceptional resource for use anywhere you have an internet connection on any type of computer.

-Contrary to popular opinion, it's not that difficult to start.
+And, it's not that difficult to start.
 The full code for this example can be found [here](https://code.earthengine.google.com/609ec9275c6c686b4ddd394f520a27a2).

-Here's how:
+Here's how to get going:

 Once you log into [Earth Engine](https://code.earthengine.google.com/), search for 'carbon' in the search bar at the top of the page.
 Select Global Aboveground and Belowground Carbon Density Maps.
 In the lower left of the page, select see example: